 - In day care centres, the director or his/her designate or one in four staff is required to have a one-year community college ECE certificate or equivalent.

-- There are no training requirements for community home day care providers or staff working in stand-alone school-age programs.
-Providers are required to have a Prior Contact/Criminal Record Check.
+- There are no qualification requirements for staff working in stand alone school-age programs.

 - Staff:child ratios address the number of staff required per number of children.

 - Group size is the number of children, usually of one age group, that stay together throughout the day in a defined group – often a room.

 - Family child care homes have a specified number of children by age.

 Child care centres

 Each child care centre may have a maximum of 60 spaces overall (unless established prior to 1983 and grand parented under new regulations).